 Stop 8: Dunabrattin Head / Boatstrand Harbour

-The tiny village of Boastrand has a fishing cove from which their fishing fleet and leisure craft launch.
+The tiny village of Boastrand (5 minutes from Annestown) has a fishing cove from which their fishing fleet and leisure craft launch.

 The 19th-century dock is particularly popular during the summer, with many sea swimmers finishing their swim from Kilmurrin Cove there.

-The Tankardstown Engine House is one of the most exciting attractions on The Copper Coast.
+The Tankardstown Engine House (3-minute drive) is one of the most notable attractions along The Copper Coast.

 Located just 2km from Bunmahaon village, which was a hub of activity during the copper-mining years, the Engine House ruins are a stark reminder of the industry that flared here briefly in the 1800s.